-How do I get a refund that is due me?
+How do I get a refund that is due to me?

 Refunds are sent to student via direct deposit.
-If you have not set up direct deposit please wait until you receive an e-mail informing you that your check is ready for pickup in Building SU-80.
+If you have not set up direct deposit a check will be mailed to your local address on file.
+Please allow 7-10 business days to receive your check by mail.